chetanpandey1266/chetanpandey1266/README.md

 ## Hi!
 I am Chetan👋

-# I am a Undergrad Sudent👨‍🎓 and Developer👨‍💻
+# I am an Undergrad Sudent👨‍🎓 and a Developer👨‍💻

 - 🔭 I’m currently working on Nothing new😅
 - 🌱 I’m currently learning Data Structures And Algorithms in C++.🤓